Algebris: Sustainable development goals

 Algebris became a UNPRI signatory on 23 July 2019.

-In 2019 Algebris put into action a carbon off-setting project, aimed at achieving carbon neutrality across the Group by planting 25,000 trees and committing to 20 trees per employee annually.
-This is being carried out in Tanzania, in collaboration with Hakuna Matata, a registered UK charity founded by Serra.
+In 2019 Algebris started a carbon off-setting project, aimed at achieving carbon neutrality across the group by planting 25,000 trees and committing to 20 trees per employee annually in Tanzania, in collaboration with Hakuna Matata, a registered UK charity founded by Serra.

-As of December 2021, Algebris has planted more than 82.000 trees.
+As of December 2021, Algebris had planted more than 82,000 trees.